chaos-polymtl/lethe/doc/source/parameters/cfd/dynamic_flow_control.rst

 Dynamic flow control
 ~~~~~~~~~~~~~~~~~~~~

-This subsection's purpose is to enable a dynamic flow control.
-It enables setting a volumetric flow on a specific boundary toward to normal of the wall.
-It calculates a Beta coefficient at each time step and may be added to a source term.
-If the chosen wall boundary on which a volumetric flow is imposed is at the inlet,
-the volumetric flow rate targeted must be negative since outward normal vector is used.
-Thereby, if the chosen wall boundary is at the outlet,
-volumetric flow rate must be positive.
+The purpose of this subsection is to enable dynamic flow control.
+It is important when we want to target a volumetric flow on a specific boundary.
+To control the volumetric flow, the code calculates a :math:`\beta`  coefficient at each time step that is used to keep the volumetric flow value inside an acceptable threshold.
+If the chosen wall boundary on which a volumetric flow is imposed is an inlet, the volumetric flow rate targeted must be negative since the outward normal vector is used for the calculation.
+Thereby, if the chosen wall boundary is an outlet, volumetric flow rate must be positive.

 The default parameters are: